-ACTIVITY BUDGET £ DESCRIPTION OUTCOMES Community Development CS/1/21 Nil Produce version 2 of Whole Place Plan.
+ACTIVITY BUDGET £ DESCRIPTION OUTCOMES Community Development CS/1/22 Nil Produce version 2 of Whole Place Plan.
 Preparation, artwork & print.
 On-going.
-This has not been possible and has been included as one of the key tasks for 2022/23 Community Development CS/2/20 16,000 Swiss Valley Community Hall - structural repairs and replace fascias.
-Completed October 2021 Community Development CS/3/20 7,000 Five Roads Community Hall - kitchen refit.
-Completed April 2021 Community Development CS/2/21 10,560 Llwynhendy Library - continue to support the project steering group meet the recommendations set out in the feasibility study.
+This has not been possible and has been included as one of the key tasks for 2023/24 Community Development CS/2/22 Nil Llwynhendy Library - continue to support the project steering group meet the recommendations set out in the feasibility study.
 Submit an application for capital funding.
+Application to The Lottery Community Fund rejected.
+Recreation and Welfare sub-committee appointed to develop the project November 2022 Community Development CS/3/22 25,000 Dwyfor Growing Space - deliver the improvements noted in the project brief.
+Site infrastructure improvements nearing completion.
+Community adoption agreement in place for 2023 growing season Community Development CS/4/22 Nil Furnace Hall - provide support to the management committee in its efforts to carry out its objectives and recruit new members.
 On-going.
-The majority of the recommendations have been carried out.
-Application for capital funding was submitted in May 2022.
-Community Development CS/3/21 25,000 Dwyfor Growing Space - deliver the improvements noted in the project brief.
+This has not been possible and has been included as one of the key tasks for 2023/24 Community Development CS/5/22 Nil Pwll Recreation Ground Committee - provide support to the management committee in its efforts to carry out its objectives and recruit new members.
 On-going.
-Some significant site improvements have taken place.
-Other project brief actions will carry into 2022/23.
-Community Development CS/4/21 Nil Furnace Hall - provide support to the management committee in its efforts to carry out its objectives and recruit new members.
+This has not been possible and has been included as one of the key tasks for 2023/24 Community Development CS/6/22 1,000 Coordinate a Keep Wales Tidy Litter Pick Hub.
+Make litter picking kits available to hire for the community to carry out their own clean ups.
 On-going.
-This has not been possible and has been included as one of the key tasks for 2022/23 Community Development CS/5/21 Nil Pwll Recreation Ground Committee - provide support to the management committee in its efforts to carry out its objectives and recruit new members.
-On-going.
-This has not been possible and has been included as one of the key tasks for 2022/23
+13 separate hires recorded.
+85 bags of litter collected by 101 volunteers.

-INDICATOR MEASURE TARGET 2021/22 RESULTS 2021/22 TARGET 2022/23 Percentage of planning applications considered within the 21 day consultation period set by Carmarthenshire County Council 100% 100% 100% Number of individuals into volunteering 25 93 2 Number of hours earned 750 1,674 750 Number of time credits to be spent 100 0 100
+INDICATOR MEASURE TARGET 2022/23 RESULTS 2022/23 Percentage of planning applications considered within the 21 day consultation period set by Carmarthenshire County Council 100% 100% Number of individuals into volunteering 100 101 Number of volunteer hours 750 176 Number of time credits to be spent 100 0

-FINANCIAL INFORMATION 2021-22
+FINANCIAL INFORMATION 2022-23

 ACTIVITY BUDGET

 Financial Assistance 13,000

-Community Halls 142,370
+Community Halls 129,940

 Community Development 20,000

-Capital Scheme - community halls 10,000
+Capital Scheme - community halls 16,780

-Local initiatives 13,110
+Local initiatives 12,850

 Burial Services 133,000

-TOTAL 331,480
+TOTAL 325,570

-SERVICE PLAN FOR RECREATION AND LEISURE SERVICES 2021-22
+SERVICE PLAN FOR RECREATION AND LEISURE SERVICES 2022-23